 Kimi wa watashi ga susumeru tōri ni suru hō ga yoi.

-You better do what I suggest.
+It’s better for you to do what I suggest.

 私たちの汽車は長いトンネルを通り抜けた。